 Most want to know how it feels to go about in artificial leg.

 Mine feels as if I’m wearing a tight shoe, with my toes curled and cramped in the front and my heel pleading for an expansion.
 That is the best part.

-The Lectures: Yes, you sometimes get lectures on how to live your life.
+Yes, you sometimes get lectures on how to live your life.
 It doesn’t matter if they are not amputees or never actually met one.

 They read some motivational write ups or listen to them and want you to keep going on living that way.

 They have no idea that you are not always the same person you were before your limbs decided to retire untimely.

 For me, I was stuck on that road, that sunny day eight years ago for a very long time.

 And whenever I hear any loud noise, my head is convinced that my body is about to be mauled again.